 All student jobs must have a position number and a job description number.
 Below are the instructions to find your position number and to request a new job code/position number:

 The first step is to find the position number that goes with your posting.
-To view the actual position numbers for your current staff, navigate to Main Menu > Human Resources > Manager Self Service > CW HR Transactions > View Employee Personal Information.
+To view the actual position numbers for your current staff, in MyCWU > navigate to Main Menu > Human Resources > Manager Self Service > CW HR Transactions > View Employee Personal Information.

 The position numbers are set up by using 6 criteria that need to match.
 They are:

-If any of these codes are different, the position number must be different.
+If any one criteria is different, the position number must be different.

 Below are the steps to take if you need a new position number: